Equivariant localization in supergravity: Discussion

 \section{Discussion}

 The general structure we have uncovered in supergravity is ripe for many further applications and generalizations.
-One avenue is to complete the analysis of the $6d$ Romans theory, including the conjecture that the boundary terms in \eqref{6dIlocalize} cancel for general supersymmetric solutions, and getting a closed form expression for fixed point contributions, similar to \eqref{I4dfinal}.
-We expect analogous results to hold for more general supergravity theories, including coupling to matter multiplets, and including higher derivative corrections (see in particular \cite{Bobev:2021oku, Genolini:2021urf, Hristov:2021qsw}).
+We certainly expect analogous results to hold for more general supergravity theories, including coupling to matter multiplets, and including higher derivative corrections (see in particular \cite{Bobev:2021oku, Genolini:2021urf, Hristov:2021qsw}).

 We have focused on supergravity geometries in even dimensions, but generalizations to odd dimensions are also possible.
 This should lead to a derivation of entropy functions for supersymmetric black holes in diverse dimensions, generalizing our derivation of the on-shell action \eqref{IBHRomans} and entropy function \eqref{SBHRomans} (see also \cite{Cassani:2021dwa}), and also gravitational block formulae that have been discovered in GK geometry \cite{Boido:2022iye,Boido:2022mbe}, and generalizations thereof.
 The latter is very much related to the computation of anomaly polynomials in field theory, and it would be interesting to make contact with the gravitational approach in \cite{Bah:2019rgq}.
-We will report on many of these topics in the near future \cite{toappear}.
+We will report on many of these topics in the near future \cite{BenettiGenolini:2023yfe,BenettiGenolini:2023ndb}.